fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 code analysis tools.

--   Editor: [Visual Studio Code](https://code.visualstudio.com/) is a free editor with has a large collection of plugins.
+-   Editor: [Visual Studio Code](https://code.visualstudio.com/) is a free editor with a large collection of plugins.
 Some of them are listed in the items below.
 -   Code analysis ([linting](<https://en.wikipedia.org/wiki/Lint_(software)>)):
     it takes time to learn all the subtleties of a new language, and JavaScript